ml-tooling/universal-build/README.md

 ```

-Next, copy the build and release-pipeline workflows into your repo into the `.github/workflows` folder.
-Once you have pushed the build and release pipelines, you have the following options to trigger your build pipeline:
+Next, copy the [build-](https://github.com/ml-tooling/universal-build/blob/main/workflows/build-pipeline.yml) and [release-pipeline](https://github.com/ml-tooling/universal-build/blob/main/workflows/release-pipeline.yml) workflows from the [workflows](https://github.com/ml-tooling/universal-build/tree/main/workflows) folder into the  `.github/workflows` folder in your repository.
+Once you have pushed the [build-](https://github.com/ml-tooling/universal-build/blob/main/workflows/build-pipeline.yml) and [release-pipelines](https://github.com/ml-tooling/universal-build/blob/main/workflows/release-pipeline.yml), you have the following options to trigger your build pipeline:

 On your local machine via the build script (you need to have all dependencies for the build installed):